d-wasserman/Complete_Street_Rule/README.md

 8. Other miscellaneous changes.

-	-Dead end exception, dead ends, treated like they have a connection (for singular cross sections).
+	-Dead end exception, dead ends, treated like they have a connection (for non-singular cross sections and shorter segments).

 	-Modal Preference replaced LTS to provide more clarity of what the metrics represent across modes.